gjbauer/gkerndev/Docs/08_irqs.md

-Bran's Kernel Development Tutorial: Interrupt Requests and the Interrupt Controllers
+Gabe's Kernel Development Tutorial: Interrupt Requests and the Interrupt Controllers